ON THE ROAD TO EMMAUS

 NO ORDINARY STORY - THE SERIES

-Abridgment of The Stranger on the Road to Emmaus and By This Name
+25% shorter than The Stranger on the Road to Emmaus

 For those who consume information in small bites.
-Ideal for the indifferent or skeptical mindset.
+When they hear the word “god” they are indifferent or skeptical.
+Includes those with postmodern or post-Christian ideas.

 Bible verses: 1028